 HBT collects food year-round for Family Table.
 Sponsored by Jewish Family and Childrens Services, Family Table is the largest kosher food pantry in New England.
-Please help us keep the collection bin in the lobby full with boxes of pasta (whole-wheat is preferred) and containers of tomato sauce (Kosher certification preferred but not required).
+Please help us keep the collection bin in the lobby full with boxes of raisins and crackers (Kosher certification preferred but not required).

 MAZON Partner Synagogue